 Until recently, there has been no clear indication of negative consequences to lack of compliance with the NIH Public Access Policy.
-On Feb 14, 2013, NIH issued a Notice stipulating the following:
+However, on Feb 14, 2013, NIH issued a Notice stipulating the following:

 For non-competing continuation grant awards with a start date of July 1, 2013 or beyond:

-- NIH will dealy processing of an award if publications arising from it are not in compliance with the NIH Public Access Policy.
+- NIH will delay processing of an award if publications arising from it are not in compliance with the NIH Public Access Policy.